-Foam rolling also increases blood flow, aiding the delivery of oxygen and other nutrients to muscles, which can improve the effectiveness of a warmup routine and enhance recovery and removal of metabolic waste products accumulated in muscles after exercise.
+Foam rolling also increases blood flow, aiding the delivery of oxygen and other nutrients to muscles.
+This can improve the effectiveness of a warmup routine and enhance recovery and removal of metabolic waste products accumulated in muscles after exercise.

 Foam rolling can be an effective manual therapy tool for both warming up tissues and preparing the body for a workout as well as aiding recovery after exercise.
 As such, consider adding foam rolling into your warm-up and cool-down routines.
 Here are the primary benefits of foam rolling:

 Foam rolling before a workout can reduce stiffness and help your body feel more limber.
-As mentioned, foam rolling signals the parasympathetic nervous system to relax the muscles and tendons you are rolling.
+As mentioned previously, foam rolling signals the parasympathetic nervous system to relax the muscles and tendons you are working on.
 As these tissues relax, the fibers move from a contracted state to an elongated state.
 This can increase the range of motion around the joint the muscles control, improving mobility and optimizing motion.

-If you have an injury or are sore after a workout, foam rolling can help encourage the removal of inflammatory waste products, flushing these tissues with fresh nutrients and circulating out toxins.
+If you have an injury or if you are sore after a workout, foam rolling can help encourage the removal of inflammatory waste products, flushing these tissues with fresh nutrients and circulating out toxins.